 Tracking progress can also be difficult.
 Although there are a number of potential indicators, it’s often hard to reliably and objectively assess leading indicators, and lagging indicators are, by nature, lagging.
 By the time you discover that your sales reps haven’t quite mastered your new messaging, you’ll have potentially missed out on 6 months of better sales.

-This is where Jenny, Second Nature’s Second Nature’s AI-powered sales coaching software, can help.
+This is where Jenny, Second Nature’s AI-powered sales training software, can help.
 Companies can create a realistic sales scenario for sales teams to use to practice their pitches.